We're not just here on Sundays. SBC is a centre for the community, and our extensive buildings

 If you already run a regular group at the church and would like it advertised on this page, let us know.

-In light of the current health crisis, we are following regulations and guidance from the government, public health scientists and the Baptist Union, and all activities in the building are currently suspended.
+Activities are still restricted in line with regulations and guidance from the government, public health scientists and the Baptist Union.

 Run by us